nbragin4/cookiecutter/docs/advanced/choice_variables.rst

    4 - Apache Software License 2.0
    Choose from 1, 2, 3, 4 [1]:

-Depending on an user's choice, a different license is rendered by Cookiecutter.
+Depending on an user's choice, a different license is rendered by Scaffoldrom.

-The above ``license`` choice variable creates ``cookiecutter.license``, which can be used like this:
+The above ``license`` choice variable creates ``scaffoldrom.license``, which can be used like this:

 .. code-block:: html+jinja

-  {%- if cookiecutter.license == "MIT" -%}
+  {%- if scaffoldrom.license == "MIT" -%}
   # Possible license content here

-  {%- elif cookiecutter.license == "BSD-3" -%}
+  {%- elif scaffoldrom.license == "BSD-3" -%}
   # More possible license content here

   {% endif %}

-Cookiecutter is using `Jinja2's if conditional expression <https://jinja.palletsprojects.com/en/latest/templates/#if>`_ to determine the correct license.
+Scaffoldrom is using `Jinja2's if conditional expression <https://jinja.palletsprojects.com/en/latest/templates/#if>`_ to determine the correct license.

-The created choice variable is still a regular Cookiecutter variable and can be used like this:
+The created choice variable is still a regular Scaffoldrom variable and can be used like this:

 .. code-block:: html+jinja